 The reality is –You need to read words differently with kids, especially when they are upset, overwhelmed or tired.

 Trust in the positive nature of your child.
-Believe me, they never ever (ever) want to hurt you or your feelings.
+Believe me, they never ever (ever) want to hurt you or your feelings even when your child says hurtful things to you.

 So for example –